awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [Strsync ★102](https://github.com/metasmile/strsync) - Automatically translate and synchronize .strings files from base language.
 * [IBLocalizable ★398](https://github.com/PiXeL16/IBLocalizable) - Localize your views directly in Interface Builder with IBLocalizable :large_orange_diamond:
 * [nslocalizer ★122](https://github.com/samdmarshall/nslocalizer) - A tool for finding missing and unused NSLocalizedStrings
+* [L10n-swift ★25](https://github.com/Decybel07/L10n-swift) - Localization of an application with ability to change language "on the fly" and support for plural forms in any language. :large_orange_diamond:

 ## Logging
 * [CleanroomLogger ★1088](https://github.com/emaloney/CleanroomLogger) - A configurable and extensible Swift-based logging API that is simple, lightweight and performant. :large_orange_diamond: